Neha S Dangayach, MD

 Research Topics:Brain Imaging, Cognitive Neuroscience, Critical Care, Neuro-degeneration/protection

-Neha S. Dangayach MD, is an Assistant Professor of Neurology and Neurosurgery, and serves as Director of Neuroemergencies Management and Transfers (NEMAT) for the Mount Sinai Health System, Neurocritical Care Fellowship Director and Research Co-director for the Institute for Critical Care Medicine (ICCM).
-As the Co-director of the Mount Sinai Hospital’s busy NSICU, Dr. Dangayach collaborates with a compassionate team to provide world-class patient-centered Neurocritical Care.
+Neha S. Dangayach MD, MSCR is an Assistant Professor of Neurology and Neurosurgery.
+Dr. Dangayach serves as the Director of Neuroemergencies Management and Transfers (NEMAT) for the Mount Sinai Health System, Neurocritical Care Fellowship Director and Research Co-Director for the Institute for Critical Care Medicine (ICCM).
+She is also a Co-Director of the Mount Sinai Hospital’s busy NSICU and collaborates with a compassionate team to provide world-class patient-centered Neurocritical Care.
 She leads the Mount Sinai Critical Care Resilience Program (MSCCRP), a multidisciplinary program including intensivists, nursing, social workers, physical, occupation and speech therapists, chaplains, nutritionists among others.
 Several projects under this program seek to help patients and families cope with ICU recovery.
 Her research focuses on resilience, spirituality and recovery in critical care; inter-hospital transfers for neuroemergencies and social media in medicine.

-Dr. Dangayach is responsible for the management of critically ill neurological and neurosurgical patients, specializing in:
+Dr. Dangayach specializes in the management of critically-ill neurological and neurosurgical patients diagnosed with:

 Follow Dr. Dangayach on Twitter: @drdangayach

 Dr. Dangayach graduated from one of the top medical schools in India, Seth G.S.
-Medical College, Mumbai (2007).
-She trained in Neurology at Case Western Reserve University, Cleveland, Ohio (2012) followed by a clinical fellowship in Neurocritical Care at Columbia and Cornell Universities, New York (2014).
+Medical College in Mumbai (2007).
+She trained in Neurology at Case Western Reserve University in Cleveland, Ohio (2012) followed by a clinical fellowship in Neurocritical Care at Columbia and Cornell Universities, both in New York (2014).

-As the Director for NEMAT, Dr. Dangayach has establised a program based on the principles of patient -centered care, standardized workflow and high fidelity triage.
-The goal of this program is to ensure right care, right time for every neuroemergency every single time throughout the Mount Sinai Health System and beyond.
+As the Director for NEMAT, Dr. Dangayach has established a program for neuroemergencies based on the principles of patient-centered care, standardized workflow, and high fidelity triage to ensure the right care for the right patient at the right time every single time throughout the Mount Sinai Health System and beyond.
 NEMAT is an important component of the Department of Neurosurgery’s commitment to patient safety, quality assurance and performance improvement.

-Dr. Dangayach is an advocate for patient-centered care, collaborative success, positive thinking and FOAMed/FOAMcc (Free Open Access Medical Education/Free Open Access Medical Critical Care).
-She serves on the Social Media Committee of the Society of Critical Medicine (SCCM) and Social Media Working Group of the American College of Chest Physicians (ACCP).
-She has been invited as a panelist and speaker at the annual meetings of the NCS, Society of Vascular Interventional Neurology (SVIN), SCCM and American Association of Critical Care Nurses (AACN), American Academy of Neurology among others.
-Dr. Dangayach is a member of several professional societies, and a reviewer for several journals, including Critical Care Medicine, Intensive Care Medicine, Neurocritical care, the Jornal of Neurological Sciences, the Journal of Neurosurgical Anesthesiology, BMC Medical Education, BMC Neurology, and Journal of Palliative Care Medicine.
-She has published over 30 peer reviewed and several book chapters and is a co-editor for a textbook on neuro-prognostication in critical care. for a full list of Dr. Dangayach's publications, visit https://scholar.google.com/citations?user=pVAxIRYAAAAJ&hl=en
+Dr. Dangayach is an advocate for patient-centered care, collaborative success, positive thinking and social media in medicine.
+She serves on the Social Media Committee of the Society of Critical Care Medicine (SCCM) and the Social Media Working Group of the American College of Chest Physicians (ACCP).
+She has been invited as a panelist and speaker at the annual meetings of the Neurocritical care society (NCS), Society of Vascular Interventional Neurology (SVIN), SCCM and American Association of Critical Care Nurses (AACN), and American Academy of Neurology (AAN), among others.
+Dr. Dangayach is a member of several professional societies and a reviewer for several journals, including Critical Care Medicine, Intensive Care Medicine, Neurocritical care, the Jornal of Neurological Sciences, the Journal of Neurosurgical Anesthesiology, BMC Medical Education, BMC Neurology, and Journal of Palliative Care Medicine.
+She has published over 50 peer-reviewed articles and several book chapters and is a co-editor for a textbook on neuro-prognostication in critical care. for a full list of Dr. Dangayach's publications, visit https://scholar.google.com/citations?user=pVAxIRYAAAAJ&hl=en

-In her role as ICCM Research Co-director, Dr. Dangayach has established inter-departmental and multi-institutional collaborations for outcomes research and clinical trials.
-She will serve as the National PI for a study endorsed by the SCCM’s DiscoveryNet and the Neurocritical Care Society’s (NCS) Neurocritical Care Research Network (NCRN) to understand post intensive care syndrome (PICS) among neurologically vulnerable patients.
+In her role as ICCM Research Co-Director, Dr. Dangayach has established inter-departmental and multi-institutional collaborations for outcomes in research and clinical trials.
+She is the site PI for the SCCM's THRIVE initiative and Post-ICU recovery clinic project.

 - Anoxic Brain Damage